jasminefifi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Counts the number of directories and sub-directories in the current directory
+Displays the 10 newest files in current directory